plokhotnyuk/jsoniter-scala/README.md

 - Key names can be overridden by field annotation
 - TODO: parsing of primitive types & enums from strings
 - TODO: serialization of chars & enums to strings
-- TODO: efficient specialized list & sets for ints & longs
+- TODO: efficient specialized immutable list & set for Int & Long primitive types

 How to use